Couples and Marriage Counseling in Columbia, SC

 I’m Casey.
 I can help you thrive in connection through couples & marriage counseling.

-I have advanced training in Emotionally Focused Couples Therapy (EFT), a type of couples and marriage counseling that research has shown to be the most effective in helping couples in distress.
+I am Certified in Emotionally Focused Couples Therapy (EFT), a type of couples and marriage counseling that research has shown to be most effective in helping couples in distress.

 Every couple’s experience is different; there is no “one size fits all”.
 Your experience with your loved one is unique.
 However, there are patterns that repeat in your relationship that underlie every fight no matter the issue.